7RU7H/CTFs/TryHackMe/Hololive/Hololive-Writeup.md

 admin:DBManagerLogin
 ```

 Because the lfi you can then grab all the files!
+Be aware of the difference.

 ![](passwordchanges.png)

+There is a non-real world vulnerablity with a use of PHP super global variable creation for view
 ![](vistors.png)

 [Alh4zr3d](https://www.youtube.com/channel/UCz-Z-d2VPQXHGkch0-_KovA) spotted this I just LFI rather than log in